pieterjandesmedt/vite-et-reves/content/captains-log/2020-03-10-immigration-blues.md

 > "We only accept cash here!"

-She folded her hands over her ample bosom and made her nails click menacingly, like a rattlesnake.
+She folded her hands over her ample bosom and made her false nails click menacingly, like a rattlesnake.

 > "Ok, ok, I'll take the bus  to the other side of the island to go to the ATM.
 How much cash do I need?"